 Dilution is the amount by which the offering price paid by the purchasers of common units sold in this offering will exceed the pro forma net tangible book value per unit after the offering.
-On a pro forma basis as of September 30, 2012, after giving effect to the offering of common units and the application of the related net proceeds, and assuming the underwriters' option to purchase additional common units is not exercised, our net tangible book value was million, or \$ per unit.
+On a pro forma basis as of September 30, 2012, after giving effect to the offering of common units and the application of the related net proceeds, and assuming the underwriters' option to purchase additional common units is not exercised, our net tangible book value was \$283.9 million, or \$9.56 per unit.
 Purchasers of common units in this offering will experience substantial and immediate dilution in net tangible book value per common unit for financial accounting purposes, as illustrated in the following table:

-Assumed initial public offering price per common unit \$ Net tangible book value per unit before the offering(1) \$ Decrease in net tangible book value per unit attributable to purchasers in the offering Less: Pro forma net tangible book value per unit after the offering(2) Immediate dilution in net tangible book value per common unit to new investors(3) \$
+Initial public offering price per common unit \$ 18.00 Net tangible book value per unit before the offering(1) \$ 5.52 Increase in net tangible book value per unit attributable to purchasers in the offering 4.04 Less: Pro forma net tangible book value per unit after the offering(2)(3) \$ 9.56 Immediate dilution in net tangible book value per common unit to new investors(3) \$ 8.44

-- (1) Determined by dividing the number of units ( common units, subordinated units and the 2.0% general partner interest) to be issued to USA Compression Holdings and its affiliates in connection with this offering by the net tangible book value of the contributed interests. - (2) Determined by dividing the total number of units to be outstanding after the offering ( common units, subordinated units and units representing the 2.0% general partner interest) by our pro forma net tangible book value. - (3) For each increase or decrease in the initial public offering price of \$1.00 per common unit, dilution in net tangible book value per common unit would increase or decrease by \$ per common unit.
+- (1) Determined by dividing the net tangible book value (total tangible assets less total liabilities) of the contributed interests by the number of units (4,048,588 common units, 14,048,588 subordinated units and the 2.0% general partner interest) to be issued to USA Compression Holdings and its affiliates in connection with this offering. - (2) Determined by dividing our pro forma net tangible book value by the total number of units to be outstanding after the offering (15,048,588 common units, 14,048,588 subordinated units and 593,820 units representing the 2.0% general partner interest). - (3) Assumes no exercise of the underwriters' option to purchase additional common units from us.
+After giving effect to the full exercise of the underwriters' option to purchase 1,650,000 additional common units from us, the pro forma net tangible book value per common unit after the offering would be \$312.1 million, resulting in an immediate dilution in net tangible book value to purchasers in the offering of \$8.04 per common unit.